 “Now when I come to work, I don´t feel anxious, I feel happy…I see a future that I was not able to see before and all it took was a company adjusting the hiring process so it could include us,” Juan said.
 “Because I believe that once inside, P&G has one of the best workplace cultures I have seen in my life.
 So now I give my best so the company keeps hiring people like me or my coworkers and hopefully other companies do the same, so other autistic people can experience a complete life experience without having to go through a lot of traumatic experiences like I did.”

 P&G has one of the best workplace cultures I have seen in my life.

 Our people are the beating heart of our business.
 That is why we are committed to continue to expand our talent pool by recruiting, hiring, and retaining people who are neurodiverse and to continuously refining our accessibility and accommodation policies and practices to meet the needs of employees on the autism spectrum—enabling all our employees to work in an environment that supports personal and professional development and provides a foundation for everyone to meet their goals.

-To learn more about P&G’s commitment to inclusion including neurodiversity, visit https://us.pg.com/people-with-disabilities/
+To learn more about P&G’s commitment to disability inclusion, visit https://us.pg.com/people-with-disabilities/

 To learn more about our company’s inclusive job opportunities visit https://www.pgcareers.com/ability.